tharushi99k/wanderSphere-app/README.md

-# WanderSphere App - Travel Agency & Dashboard
+# WanderSphere App - Travel Agency Homepage & Dashboard

 **wanderSphere** is a travel agency web application that allows users to explore destinations, book trips, and manage their itineraries.
 It also includes a dashboard for the admin to manage bookings, destinations, and user data.